 Upon the minor attaining the status of major, the minor in whose name the investment was made, shall be required to provide all the KYC details, updated bank account details including cancelled original cheque leaf of the new account.
-No further transactions shall be allowed till the status of the minor is changed to major.
+No further transactions shall be allowed till the Units in line with Clause 17.6 of status of the minor is changed to major.

-Process for transmission of Units in line with SEBI Circular SEBI/HO/IMD/DF3/CIR/P/20 19/166 issued on December 24, 2019 The claimant has to submit the Transmission Request Form (TRF) and NOC form along with the prescribed common set of documents.
+The claimant has to submit the Transmission Request Form (TRF) and NOC form along with the prescribed common set of documents.
 All such forms and formats are available on AMC website, RTA and AMFI.